December 13, 1943, is a dark day in the history of Kalavryta. German soldiers shot dead around 700 men and boys in the small town in southern Greece.

 On the early morning of December 13th, 1943, the people of Kalavryta, in the mountains of Achaea in the Peloponnese, woke up to the sounds of ringing church bells.
 The omens were bad.

-Within hours, at 9 am, the first German soldiers of the Wehrmacht 117th Jägerdivision appeared in the town’s main road.
-The orders were definite: Everyone should assemble to the local school.
+Within hours, at 9 am, the first German soldiers of the Wehrmacht 117th Jägerdivision appeared on the town’s main road.
+The orders were definite: Everyone should assemble at the local school.

 The infamous “Unternehmen Kalavryta” (Operation Kalavryta) had just begun.

 In less than three hours the heroic town would be burned to ashes, and only 13 of its inhabitants would survive to keep the memory of their beloved ones alive, along with the shocking testimonies describing the Nazis’ atrocities.

 It is reported that over 500 men and boys were murdered in this single incident.

 While women and children were locked in the school and men were marching towards the hill by the town, Nazi soldiers were burning houses, churches, and public buildings, looting and loading the spoils on trucks.

 The men who could see their own houses being burned down were ordered to dig their own graves.